Ensembl/ensembl-client/doc/architecture/decisions/0021-BLAST-sequence-formats.md

   (For more info please refer NCBI Blast docs: https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=BlastHelp)

-## Known issues and future developments
+## Known issues

 There are currently any known issues with sequence formats.

+## Future developments

+Sequence IDs as input may be supported in the future.